citytechcorp-php-ekta/gulp-theme/README.md

 * Bootstrap sass, js both compiled and attached to theme.
 * jQuery compiled before bootstrap js and attached to theme.
 * Wordpress responsive menu `sliknav` sass js comiled and attached to theme.
+* In built Image Compression. (related to loading speed).
+* JS and SASS hint for comilation error will come at cmd.

 Environment
 ------------